The Top 3 Greatest Games Ever Made for the Nintendo Entertainment System

 Nintendo has been in the gaming business longer than most, and some of their most darling establishments traverse decades.
 Some of these games (most outstandingly Metroid) are just sporadically brought out of the Nintendo vault, while others (especially Mario and The Legend of Zelda) are the stallions that force Nintendo's brilliant chariot through the ages.
 While Mario might be the substance of the organization, The Legend of Zelda is, from multiple points of view, the leading game franchise for Nintendo.
 The declaration of another Mario game is normal but the announcement of another Zelda game is an occasion.
 Making these wonderful games even more awesome.

 Thinking back on the first Legend of Zelda for the Nintendo Entertainment System, it's anything but difficult to perceive any reason why the games have flourished from one to another, age to age.
 It's all there in that straightforward gold box: the colossal world to investigate, the NPCs to interface with, the cells with their novel riddles and beasts, the arms stockpile of fascinating weapons.
 It's a profound game and it has turned out to be the diagram for all future Zelda games, as well as numerous RPGs all through history.
 What's more, the best piece of all: despite everything, it holds up.

-- Metroid - an action-adventure video game developed and published by Nintendo.
+Metroid is an action-adventure video game developed and published by Nintendo.
 The first game in the Metroid series, it was originally released in August 1986 for the Famicon.
 Metroid was a frustratingly fun adventure for many gamers.
 This game spawned many imitations but none were like the original.
 Samus is the ultimate bad ass alien fighting space lady.

 Final Fantasy is most likely the ultimate fantasy role-playing video game developed and published by Square and relesead in 1987.
 It is the first game in the Final Fantasy series, created by the famous Hironobu Sakaguchi.
 There isn't enough that can be said about Final Fantasy and it's gigantic impact and on gamers, developers and the role playing game genre.
 A true masterpiece that will most definitely always be around and never be forgotten.